Beth is the Head of the Debt Capital Markets practice.

 Beth joined Addleshaw Goddard in 2017 from Allen & Overy where she spent over 12 years advising on capital markets issuances, both public listed and privately placed.
-Beth's practice includes advising issuers (both debut and established), managers and trustees.
-She is particularly recognised for her work in the social housing sector where she is rated "Tier 1" and described as "incredibly knowledgeable and very responsive" by Chambers and Partners and listed as a "Leading Individual" by Legal 500.
-Her broader capital markets experience ranges from advising on Government Gilt issues, local authority and university financing and issues by corporates (on both secured and unsecured issues, and on structured and plain vanilla debt).
+Beth's practice includes advising issuers (both debut and established), managers/investors and trustees.
+She is rated "Tier 1" and described as "incredibly knowledgeable and very responsive" by Chambers and Partners and listed as a "Leading Individual" by Legal 500.
+Her broader capital markets experience ranges from advising on Government Gilt issues, local authority, university and healthcare financing and issues by corporates (on both secured and unsecured issues, and on structured and plain vanilla debt).

 Beth's recent experience includes: